carbon-language/carbon-lang/clang/docs/AddressSanitizer.rst

         #1 0x7f7ddabcac4d in __libc_start_main ??:0
     ...

-Note that on OS X you may need to run ``dsymutil`` on your binary to have the file\:line info in the AddressSanitizer reports.
+Note that on macOS you may need to run ``dsymutil`` on your binary to have the file\:line info in the AddressSanitizer reports.

 Additional Checks